-The phasing out of ETAs is yet another area of control that Google is taking away from its advertisers, with the aim to use Google’s machine learning and AI more.
+The phasing out of ETAs is yet another area of control that Google is taking away from its advertisers and PPC agencies, with the aim to use Google’s machine learning and AI more.
 We would recommend testing ETAs alongside RSAs as soon as possible, to ensure you have enough time to carrying out any testing, and learn what works best for you, before ETAs can no longer be created.
 Reporting is still limited on RSAs, but you can also use the ‘Ad Strength’ functionality for further insights into how people are reacting with your ads.

 Need more help?